Overview

 More detailed prompts produce better results.
 Include motion direction, lighting effects, and the mood you want to convey.
 Avoid overly complex instructions—focus on 1–3 key animation effects.

-Step 3: Configure Video Settings
+Step 3: Select Your Model and Configure Settings

 Step 4: Render Your Video